Science Is Making Me Pay More Attention to Religion

 Having said that, I still despise the principles behind religions.

-I still believe they are man-made legends twisted by demagogues to assert control on people and that “God” has been mistranslated.
+I still believe they are man-made legends twisted by demagogues to assert control over people.
+I think “God” has been mistranslated.

 The Bottom Line

-To conclude, I’ll just say that we shouldn’t disregard knowledge according to their source, but genuinely observe the facts in their objective dimension.
+We e shouldn’t disregard knowledge because of to their source, but genuinely observe the facts in their objective dimension.

 After all, even if it came from religion, the “love thy neighbor” principle was, is, and will remain true.